What Is a Personal VPN — and Why Does It Matter?

 VPN Setup and Testing Process

-Install and Configure Client
+Install and Configure

-Monitor Performance
+Check Performance

-Layer Your Defenses
+Layer Your Defenses for Complete Protection

-A personal VPN for privacy and security works best as part of a broader posture.
+A personal VPN for privacy and security works best as part of a broader security posture.
 The Verizon 2025 Data Breach Investigations Report found credential theft remains the leading breach vector — a VPN does nothing to stop an attacker from using your stolen password.

 Pair VPN use with Multi-Factor Authentication (MFA) on all accounts, unique passwords via a dedicated manager, and ongoing awareness of social engineering techniques.
 Understanding how attackers gather public information through OSINT techniques reveals how much exposure exists entirely outside your network traffic.

-Get Your Free Cybersecurity Evaluation
+Get Your Free Personal Security Review

 Our experts will assess your current privacy posture and recommend the right combination of tools for your situation.